JoshPaulie/web-dev-book/src/text-editor/vscode-vs-sublime.md

 # VS Code vs. Sublime

+My web dev class was advised to try out Sublime text for our IDE.
+I think this is a big mistake for a couple reasons, outlined in the table below.
+Chiefly, Sublime Text is very bare bones out of the box, and new capabilities can only be added by installed separate software to extend it with.

+This is contrast to VS Code, an IDE developed by Microsoft.
+It has excellent default settings out of the box, making it ideal for new programmers.
+On top of this, you can extend it with extentions, downloaded and preconfigured from within Code itself.

 |                         |          VS Code           |            Sublime Text            |
 | :---------------------: | :------------------------: | :--------------------------------: |
 |   Easy autocompletion   |            Yes!            |    Behind combersome shortcut 🤢    |